Diving the Oil Rigs in Southern California: A Unique Underwater Adventure

 What to Expect: The Oil Rigs as Artificial Reefs

-The oil rigs in Southern California, particularly Eureka, Ellen, and Elly located about eight miles off the coast of Long Beach, have become incredible artificial reefs.
+The oil rigs in Southern California, particularly Eureka, Ellen, and Elly, located about eight miles off the coast of Long Beach, have become incredible artificial reefs.
 Beneath the surface, the steel supports are encrusted with marine growth, creating a colorful, vibrant ecosystem.
 Anemones, scallops, mussels, and soft corals cover the structure, attracting a wide variety of marine species.
-Schools of baitfish, sheepshead, and large predatory fish such as yellowtail and even sea bass can be found darting around the rigs.
+Schools of baitfish, sheepshead, and large predatory fish such as yellowtail and even giant sea bass can be found darting around the rigs.

 Why Oil Rig Diving is So Unique